 One of the museum’s most striking features is the Tree of Life, a stunning glass-domed canopy and DNA-inspired structure that anchors the building’s central atrium.
 Inside, visitors can explore interactive galleries that cover everything from marine ecosystems and rainforest biodiversity to endangered species and geological formations.
 A key highlight is the skeleton of Lolong, the world’s largest crocodile in captivity, proudly displayed on the museum’s ground floor.

-With its modern design and world-class curation, the National Museum of Natural History is a must-see for anyone interested in the beauty and complexity of the Philippines’ natural world.
-Best of all, admission is free — making it a perfect addition to your Manila itinerary.
+With its modern design and world-class curation, the National Museum of Natural History Manila is a must-see for anyone interested in the beauty and complexity of the Philippines’ natural world.
+Best of all, admission is free – making it a perfect addition to your Manila itinerary.
+Operating Hours: Daily from 9AM to 6PM, except on selected religious holidays.

-For operating hours and exhibit information, visit the National Museum’s official site at www.nationalmuseum.gov.ph.
+For additional information, visit the National Museum’s official website at https://www.nationalmuseum.gov.ph/our-museums/national-museum-of-natural-history/